 Sourced from Scoop.it: www.elpasochiropractorblog.com

 Auto accidents can create enormous confusion and frustration.
 Most injuries associated with car accidents include trauma to the cervical spine.
 Dr. Jimenez discusses treatment options and procedures used in assisting patients reach optimal recovery.
 Choosing the right clinical team is always important.
 Many legal experts agree that a specialist focusing on soft tissue injuries is a search requiring great insight and assistance.
 Doctors of chiropractic and physical therapy along with surgical experts are best suited in assisting patients find the correct treatment options.
 If you have more questions please feel free to call 915-850-0900 in order to speak to Dr. Alex Jimenez.

-The information herein on "Automobile Injuries And Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Automobile Injuries And Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.